maxiwee69/CS2-kernel-cheat/README.md

 ## Compiling

 Open it in visual studio and build as debug or as release whatever you like

+You will also need the sfml libraries for this to compile and run
 ## How to use it

 You need to map the driver using soemthing like [KDmapper](https://github.com/TheCruZ/kdmapper)